dm0n3y/prelim-paper/essay/essay.md

 Notice that we skipped all cursor positions within the parentheses tile when we moved right.
-The `in`-shard in your backpack cannot be assembled into an intact selection on its own, meaning at least one matching shard—in this case, `let x , y =`—is anchored within the current tile sequence.
+The `in`-shard in our backpack cannot be assembled into an intact selection on its own, meaning at least one matching shard—in this case, `let x , y =`—is anchored within the current tile sequence.